 Manufacturing Investment Tax Credit: To support the retention and expansion of manufacturers, Mississippi offers an investment tax credit to companies that have maintained a manufacturing facility in the state for at least 2 years.
 To qualify, a business must invest at least $1 million in buildings and/or equipment.
 A corporate income tax credit equal to 5% of eligible investment may be awarded to qualifying manufacturers with a maximum available credit of $1 million per project.
 These non-refundable and non-transferable credits can be used to offset up to 50% of a company’s tax liability in a given year.
 Unused credits may be carried forward for up to 5 years.

 Job Protection Grant: This program provides incentives to companies in “at-risk industries” to encourage them to retain business operations in Mississippi.
-Qualifying companies must have had operated a business facility in the state for at least 3 years and have had to eliminate jobs or are at risk of cutting jobs as a result of outsourcing.
+Qualifying companies must have operated a business facility in the state for at least 3 years and have had to eliminate jobs or are at risk of doing so as a result of outsourcing.
 Grants must be used to retain jobs and improve productivity.
 The value of the grants cannot exceed 50% of the project costs.

 Advantage Jobs Incentive Program: Qualified businesses that create at least 25 jobs may receive a rebate equal to a percentage of a company’s payroll for up to 10 years.
 The amount of the rebate is equal to 90% of the actual state income taxes withheld from employees.
 To qualify, a business must pay its employees an annual average wage that is 110% of the county average wage where the project is located or the state average wage, whichever is less.